relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/03 - Introduction to Python/main.md

 &nbsp;

 The string data type is a sequence of characters and use quotes to determine which characters are included.
 The string '**Hello**' is just a set of characters that Python stores in order from left to right.
 Even if a string containers a series of numbers, it can still be a string data type.
-IF you try to add a 1 to a string value, Python gives you an error as show in this example:
+If you try to add a 1 to a string value, Python gives you an error as show in this example:

 &nbsp;